Sidharth-Sivaprasad/pdf-text-highlighter/README.md

 4. **Navigate Results**

-   - Use ← → arrow buttons to jump between matches
+   - Use ← → arrow buttons on the pabel to jump between matches
    - Current match is highlighted in red
-   - All matches are highlighted in yellow
+   - All matches are highlighted in orange
    - Click X to clear current highlight

 5. **New Search**